| First steps with "real" UGens | ||

 We can reuse a compiled Virtual UGen.
 The syntax of

-COMPILE-VUG
+COMPILE-VUG is:

 (compile-vug name-or-vug return-type &optional force-p)